Seaforth - Calen

 Source / Links: Link 1 Link 2

-Master planned residential subdivision in Marian delivering new serviced lots over multiple stages.
-Queensland Government funding of $8.01 million will deliver enabling works including a new sewer pump station, culvert upgrades, and a stormwater detention basin to support future stages.
-The estate is planned to grow to over 600 allotments with family sized lots near Marian Town Centre.
+Master-planned residential subdivision in Marian by Pointglen Developments, delivering over 600 serviced allotments across multiple stages.
+Queensland Government funding of $8.01 million supports enabling infrastructure including a new sewer pump station, culvert upgrades, and stormwater detention basin.
+Family-sized lots located near Marian Town Centre, with house and land packages available.

 Nell Baker Park Upgrade